 Now, we simply don’t know when we will get more.
 We are still refusing to join the supermarket panic buying frenzy.
-Not that I would expect to find much on the herb shelf there anyway.
+Not that I would expect to find much on the herb shelf t

 So yesterday I set about looking for ways to hold onto my fresh herbs and chillis for as long as possible.
-I found a couple of really good sites:
+I found a few really good sites: